Psychological Assessment Across the Lifespan PG (11822.1)

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 This unit is delivered in face-to-face mode.
 Students should familiarise themselves with attendance rules in the Master of Clinical Psychology course.
 It is expected that all students will attend all workshops.
 If you cannot attend a workshop, you are encouraged to discuss this absence with the Unit Convener in advance.
+Workshop absences in extenuating circumstances will require Unit Convenor approval and appropriate supporting documentation, as non-attendance may impact a student's ability to demonstrate competency.
 Material will not be repeated for those who miss a workshop and material discussed in workshops will be assumed to be known by all, even those who do not attend.
 Students are also expected to attend workshops on time and work effectively with others.